-Due to having registered less than five visits, 8 GPs (24% of GPs) with 22 visits (10% of GP visits) and 7 PTs (10% of PTs) with 19 visits (2% of PT visits) were excluded from individual clinician-level analyses.
+Due to having registered less than 5 visits, 8 GPs (24% of GPs) with 22 visits (10% of GP visits) and 7 PTs (10% of PTs) with 19 visits (2% of PT visits) were excluded from individual clinician-level analyses.
 The excluded clinicians were comparable to the included with respect to age, sex, experience and provided care elements (data not shown).
 The frequency of the outcomes varied between clinicians.
-Figures 3a to 3c depict these distributions for all single care elements.
-Information and advice were provided by nearly all clinicians (more than 88% and 100%, respectively) in at least one visit (Figures 3a-3c), whereas some care elements were rare and hardly provided at any visits (eg GPs providing manual therapy or PTs providing acupuncture).
+Figure 3A-C depict these distributions for all single care elements.
+Information and advice were provided by nearly all clinicians (more than 88% and 100%, respectively) in at least one visit (figure 3A-C), whereas some care elements were rare and hardly provided at any visits (eg, GPs providing manual therapy or PTs providing acupuncture).

-Most GPs prescribed pain medication, most commonly NSAIDs, but one in five did not prescribe NSAID at any visits (Figure 3a).
+Most GPs prescribed pain medication, most commonly NSAIDs, but one in five did not prescribe NSAIDs at any visits (figure 3A).
 In contrast, other GPs prescribed pain medication in more than four out of five visits.
-A similar pattern could be observed for primary care referrals with a large difference between GPs with frequent and infrequent use (Figure 3a).
+A similar pattern could be observed for primary care referrals with a large difference between GPs with frequent and infrequent use (figure 3A).